 Apex predators like jetties, too

-Jetties that line the entrance to inlets are prime spots to target trout, redfish, sheepshead and flounder in the summer, but there is always something out there that is bigger, too.
+Jetties that line the entrance to inlets are prime spots to target trout, redfish, sheepshead and flounder in the summer.
+But there is always something bigger out there, too.

-Even though redfish and trout are predators, they can easily be prey, too, and especially around jetties.
-Bigger predators flourish there during summer, that can make an interesting day if you have a bait full of live menhaden.
+Even though redfish and trout are predators, they can also easily be prey.
+That’s especially true around jetties.
+Bigger predators flourish there during summer.
+And that can make an interesting day if you have a baitwell full of live menhaden.

 Apex predators such as king mackerel, tarpon, cobia and sharks love to camp out in and around jetties because the food is practically endless.
 Jordan Pate of Carolina Guide Service spends many summer days fishing the jetties at the entrance to Winyah Bay, downstream from Georgetown, S.C.
 On most summer days, Pate will aim for an inshore slam — reds, trout, flounder — but he will quickly shift gears when a group of silver kings shows up on his radar.
 Targeting a 100-pound tarpon is a favorite summer option, and the jetties are a perfect place to find these beasts.

 “Our tarpon generally arrive in July and (are) available until the early fall,” Pate said.
 “The jetties can be an ideal place for tarpon because of all of the available bait in this area.”